All Episodes

 I really do.

-I think What did he do in Katrina?
+What did he do in Katrina?

-What how did he screw up the hurricane?
+How did he screw up the hurricane?

 I thought the hurricane, in fact, I thought the hurricane was designed to destroy New Orleans and kick all those Democrats out of there and scatter them around the country.

-I thought Bush did a great job, and Katrina.
+I thought Bush did a great job.

-I mean, if it's gonna hit anywhere in New Orleans is a perfect place to how did he screw that up?
+And Katrina, I mean, if it's going to hit anywhere, New Orleans is a perfect place to hit.

 That's one area I'm willing to give him credit.